JackV2020/Domoticz-ToonMonitor/README.md

 This is why I developed this Domoticz plugin on my Raspberry Pi ( it may work on other platforms also )

-The plugin creates 4 buttons to :
+The plugin creates 5 buttons to :

  - Restart Toon
  - Restart Toon GUI
  - Start/Stop vnc ( Toon 1 full and Toon 2 view-only support )
  - Enable/Disable debug logging to /var/log/qt
+ - Toggle between '4 Tiles + big Heating tile' and '6 Tiles without big Heating tile'

+In 6 Tile mode you can still control your heating by an Android app or maybe my Toon Heating app from https://github.com/JackV2020/toonSmallHeating

- and 12 sensors for
+The plugin has 12 sensors for

  - Toon Uptime
  - GUI Uptime